Advancing gender equity for women and girls through research, education and advocacy

 We have over 20 interest groups, four 501(c)3 Community Action Projects and an active Public Policy/Advocacy group.
 Check out our activities calendar, the activities below and events on our Facebook page and follow us on Instagram (@aauwsanjose)

-(Note: our Facebook page is currently being updated only occasionally due to technical difficulties.)
+(Note: our Facebook page is currently down due to technical difficulties.)

 Upcoming Events, Programs and Meetings